End of the World Boundaries for Chiral Quantum Gravity Theories: Boundaries for 4d Chiral Theories

 It is now easy to check that the above supersymmetric 3-cycle conditions in $\IX_6$ are invariant under $\IZ_2$ action $R$, so each individual 3-cycle $\Pi_a$ is either invariant under $R$, or exchanged with another supersymmetric 3-cycle, denoted by $\Pi_{a'}$.
 Starting with a $\IZ_2$ invariant set of D6-branes wrapped on such supersymmetric 3-cycles, they descend to D6-branes wrapped on supersymmetric coassociative 4-cycles in the $G_2$ geometry $\IX_7$.
 Specifically, namely they are calibrated with respect to the 4-form $*_{7d}\varphi_3$.

 Given one such D6-brane configuration, there is a spectrum of 4d chiral fermions localized on real lines (parametrized by $x^3$) in $\IX_7$, as follows.
 In the covering space of the $\IZ_2$ quotient, we have the 4d chiral theory described above.
 The effect of the $\IZ_2$ action on this theory is as follows: a generic 3-cycle $\Pi_a$ in $\IX_6$, at a location $x^3$ in $\IR$, is mapped to the image 3-cycle $\Pi_{a'}$ at the location $-x^3$ in $\IR$, and such that the fundamental $\fund_a$ is mapped to the {\em same} representation $\fund_{a'}$, because this is an orbifold, rather than an orientifold, projection.
 Hence, at a point $x^3$ in $\IR$, the effect of the $\IZ_2$ projection is not felt locally, and the local 4d spectrum we obtain is as described in the previous paragraphs.
 However, at the image point $-x^3$ in the double cover, the degrees of freedom are not independent, but are a mere image of them.
-In particular notice that remarkably the 4d chiral fermion in a bifundamental $(\fund_a,\antifund_b)$ of $SU(N_a)\times SU(N_b)$ at a location $x^3$ is identified with a bifundamental $(\antifund_{a'},\fund_{b'})$ of the image group\footnote{For groups mapped to themselves under the $\IZ_2$ action, we postpone the discussion to the explicit examples in later sections.} $SU(N_{a'})\times SU(N_{b'})$ at the location $-x^3$, namely the $(\antifund_{a},\fund_{b})$ of $SU(N_a)\times SU(N_b)$.
+In particular notice that remarkably a 4d chiral multiplet $\Phi_{ab}$ in a bifundamental $(\fund_a,\antifund_b)$ of $SU(N_a)\times SU(N_b)$ at a location $x^3$ is related to a bifundamental chiral multiplet $\Phi_{b'a'}$ in the $(\antifund_{a'},\fund_{b'})$ of the image group\footnote{For groups mapped to themselves under the $\IZ_2$ action, we postpone the discussion to the explicit examples in later sections.} $SU(N_{a'})\times SU(N_{b'})$ at the location $-x^3$, namely the $(\antifund_{a},\fund_{b})$ of $SU(N_a)\times SU(N_b)$.
 The two sets of degrees of freedom seem to be in different (in particular conjugate) representations of the gauge group, which would make the $\IZ_2$ identification impossible.
 However, we should notice that the $\IZ_2$ generator $R$ acts on $x^3$ as a parity operation, thus flipping the 4d chirality of the corresponding fermion, and this precisely compensates the conjugation of the gauge representation.
+In other words, the identification by the full orbifold action is $\Phi_{ab}\leftrightarrow {\ov {{\Phi}_{b'a'}}}$, which implies the chirality flip and the conjugation of quantum numbers.
 Hence the action of the $\IZ_2$ quotient is consistent and defines a consistent identification of degrees of freedom in the spectrum.
 In short, we get one copy of the 4d chiral gauge theory in the $\IZ_2$ quotient.
 This construction holds the key to the removal of the doubling of degrees of freedom encountered in section \ref{sec:cone-singus}.